-Service Pillar 3 of 4
+Service pillar 3 of 4 · Performance

-Get into Core Web Vitals 'Good' and stay there.
-LCP, INP, CLS — all of it, on real WordPress sites.
+Get into Core Web Vitals 'Good' — and stay there.

 Where most WordPress sites bleed speed

-- Render-blocking CSS/JS from page builders that load every component's stylesheet on every page.
+From page builders that load every component's stylesheet on every page.

-fetchpriorityhint. - INP killers: long-running JS handlers from chat widgets, analytics, A/B test scripts, and admin-bar scripts leaking to logged-out visitors.
+Long-running JS handlers from chat widgets, analytics, A/B test scripts, and admin-bar scripts leaking to logged-out visitors.

-autoloadinwp_options, and N+1 queries on home/archive templates.
+Missing object cache, bloated autoload in wp_options, and N+1 queries on home/archive templates.

 What the audit covers